-Applications for 2018 Inclusion Program are now closed.
-To be placed on a waitlist or for more information, please click here.
+Applications for Summer 2020 are now closed.
+To be placed on a waitlist, please fill out our Inclusion Inquiry.

 What is our philosophy?

 - Our program is one of the only in the country to be accredited as an inclusive program by the National Inclusion Project.

 - We believe that every child can succeed, every child can participate, and every child can make friends.
 We believe that inclusion is good for everyone – kids with and without disabilities, families, staff, and our community!

 - Camp Shelanu received grant funding from NIP from 2012-2014, and is now funded through individual donations and program revenues.
 We are committed to not passing program expenses along to families of campers with a disability.